ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/petals-for-armor-hayley-williams.markdown

   \ live act, Paramore has spent much of the past decade-plus on the road, including\
   \ countless sold out world tours and show-stealing festival sets around the globe.</p>\n\
   <p>Click below for a chance to win Hayley's new record.</p>\n"
-entry-title: "Win 'Petals For Armor' by Halyley Williams!"
+entry-title: "Win 'Petals For Armor' by Hayley Williams!"
-entry-content: "<p>Enter the draw to win Petals For Armor' by Halyley Williams by\
+entry-content: "<p>Enter the draw to win Petals For Armor' by Hayley Williams by completing\
-  \ completing the form below before 23:59 on the 9th of July 2020.</p>\n"
+  \ the form below before 23:59 on the 9th of July 2020.</p>\n"
 has-winner: false
-prize-description: "'Petals For Armor' by Halyley Williams!"
+prize-description: "'Petals For Armor' by Hayley Williams!"
 special-conditions: "Multiple entries are allowed up to one every day."
 country-restrictions:
 - "GB"